-Cells recovered from early embryos, up to the morula stage, work efficiently as donor cells for cloning, and embryonic cloning was conducted successfully for over a decade before the announcement of the birth of the first mammal produced via nuclear transfer using adult somatic cells (“Dolly,” a sheep reported by the Roslin Institute, Scotland, in 1996).
+Cells recovered from early embryos, up to the morula stage, work efficiently as donor cells for cloning.
+Cloning from embryonic cells was conducted successfully for more than a decade before the birth of the first mammal produced via nuclear transfer using adult somatic cells (“Dolly,” a sheep reported by the Roslin Institute, Scotland, in 1997).

 Mature oocytes from the same or closely related species are required for the nuclear transfer.
-The genetic value of the oocyte is not important, although their mitochondrial makeup may be, as the resulting clone will carry the mitochondria of the host oocyte (see Health and Phenotype of the Cloned Animal).
-Oocytes are typically recovered from slaughterhouse material and then matured in vitro, although in some species, mature oocytes are collected.
+The genetic value of the oocyte is not important, although their mitochondrial makeup may be, because the resulting clone will carry the mitochondria of the host oocyte (see Health and Phenotype of the Cloned Animal).
+Oocytes are typically recovered from slaughterhouse material and then matured in vitro, although in some species, meiotically mature oocytes (from preovulatory follicles or from the oviduct after ovulation) are collected.

 Nuclear transfer is typically performed using a microscope with micromanipulators.
-The chromosomes of the oocyte are removed, creating an enucleated oocyte, or cytoplast.
-The somatic cell used for cloning must be synchronized to the early cell cycle (before DNA synthesis).
-The somatic cell is combined with the cytoplast either by membrane fusion using an electric pulse or by direct injection of the donor cell into the cytoplast via micromanipulation.
+The chromosomes of the oocyte are removed, creating an enucleated oocyte, or ooplast.
+The somatic cell used for cloning must be synchronized to early in the cell cycle (before DNA synthesis).
+The somatic cell is combined with the ooplast, either by membrane fusion using an electric pulse or by direct injection of the donor cell into the ooplast via micromanipulation.

 Health and Phenotype of the Cloned Animal